-#1970s
+#1970s #AllPosts

-A musical gem of a fairytale…
+A musical gem of a fairy tale…

-An alternative telling of the Cinderella fairytale.
+An alternative telling of the Cinderella fairytale from Prince Charming’s point of view.

 The Slipper and the Rose, humbi53 and photos © Universal Pictures

-So it’s back to the 1970s for my latest review, a British retelling of the Cinderella tale named The Slipper and the Rose (1976).
-Cinderella herself is played sweetly and delightfully by Gemma Craven.
-Her Prince Charming – here named Prince Edward is Richard Chamberlain.
 This is in his pre-darling of the 1980s miniseries days namely The Thorn Birds (1983) and Shogun (1980) and still basking in his The Towering Inferno (1974) glow.
 I always believed this musical film was a surprising choice of film for Chamberlain.
 But then on reading more about him discovered he’d also released an LP in the 1960s.

 This film also sports a terribly 1970s supporting British cast including Margaret Lockwood (stepmother), Kenneth More (Lord High Chamberlain), Michael Hordern (The King) and Edith Evans (The King’s Mother).
 Other notable Brits include Sherrie Hewson (Palatine) and Annette Crosbie (Fairy Godmother).
 I have fond memories of watching it on TV as a kid at Christmas, with my auntie who had a bit of a crush on the male lead, Richard Chamberlain from his days as Dr Kildare (1961-66).

 The story begins with Prince Edward (Chamberlain) of Euphrania returning home with his trusty sidekick John.
-He has been away meeting a faraway princess who his family hope he will marry, but he doesn’t want to – for similar reasons to Henry VIII with Anne of Cleves in that she looks nothing like her portrait – and he bursts into song.
+He has been away meeting a faraway princess whom his family hope he will marry, but he doesn’t want to – for similar reasons to Henry VIII with Anne of Cleves in that she looks nothing like her portrait – and he bursts into song.

 Cinderella meanwhile has been to her father’s funeral and has returned home with her stepmother and her odious stepsisters, Isobella and Palatine.
 Lockwood plays the villainous stepmother as evil personified, and is cold, cutting and scary.
 She is a fearsome character in her crimson dress mourning her dead husband.
 Cinderella is banished to work downstairs to take care of their household tasks.
 There is much hatred between these women.